Petta (film)

-The film was officially announced in February 2018 under the tentative title Thalaivar 166, as it is Rajinikanth's 166th film as it is the lead actor, and the official title was announced in September 2018.
+The film was officially announced in February 2018.
 Principal photography commenced in June 2018.
-It was shot in several locations including Darjeeling, Uttar Pradesh, and wrapped by late-October 2018.
+It was shot in several locations including Darjeeling and Uttar Pradesh, and wrapped by late-October 2018.
 The film's music was composed by Anirudh Ravichander, while cinematography and editing were handled by Tirru and Vivek Harshan.

-Petta was released on 10 January 2019, the week of Pongal.
-The film grossed ₹220–250 crore against a budget of ₹160 crore, thus becoming one of the highest-grossing Tamil films of all time and the second highest-grossing Tamil film of 2019.
+Petta was released on 10 January 2019, the week of Pongal with positive reviews from critics.
+The film grossed over ₹200 crore against a budget of ₹160 crore, thus becoming one of the highest-grossing Tamil films of all time and the second highest-grossing Tamil film of 2019.

 Plot

 Kaali, a mysterious and deceivingly aged person, takes up the job of a boys' hostel warden at a college in Ooty.
-He notices that a group of unruly final-year students, led by Michael, the spoiled son of a Gnanam, a local leader, dominate the hostel.
+He notices that a group of unruly final-year students, led by Michael, the spoiled son of Gnanam, a local leader, dominate the hostel.
 Kaali puts a stop to Michael's antics, which leads to a rivalry between them.
 Kaali also forms a close bond with Anwar, an NRI hostelite, who is in a relationship with Anu, the daughter of Mangalam, a pranic healer.

 Kaali convinces Mangalam to accept her daughter's relationship with Anwar, and they end up falling for each other.
 Michael, who lusts for Anu, is enraged on hearing about her relationship with Anwar and attempts to harass them, only to be stopped by Kaali.
 The college suspends Michael and his friends, and Anwar records and shares the humiliation of Michael and his gang.
-The video is noticed in Uttar Pradesh by Jithu, a local goon, and his father Singaaram alias Singaar Singh, a powerful politician.
+The video is noticed in Uttar Pradesh by Jithu, a local goon, and his father Singhaar Singh, a powerful politician.

-On seeing Anwar in the video as well as in a photo with his mother Poongodi on Facebook, Singaar sends his men to kill Anwar for unknown reasons.
+On seeing Anwar in the video as well as in a photo with his mother Poongodi on Facebook, Singhaar sends his men to kill Anwar for unknown reasons.
 At the same time, Michael, who is humiliated at his suspension, sends his men to beat Kaali.
-Michael's plan backfires as he and his men get mixed in the fight between Kaali and Singaar's men.
-Kaali subdues Singaar's men, earning Michael and Gnanam's respect, following which Anwar meets Kaali's friend, who narrates about his past.
-Anwar is the son of Kaali's best friend Maalik, and Kaali's real name is Petta Velan, a respected person in Madurai, and narrates Petta's past.
+Michael's plan backfires as he and his men get mixed in the fight between Kaali and Singhaar's men.
+Kaali subdues Singhaar's men, earning Michael and Gnanam's respect, following which Anwar meets Kaali's friend, who reveals Anwar's past.
+Anwar is the son of Kaali's best friend Abdul Maalik Marakkaayar, Kaali's real name is Pettavelan "Petta", and he was a respected person and gangster in Madurai.